Perl-Apollo/Corinna/rfc/grammar.md

 BLOCK          ::= # Perl +/- Extras
 ```

-We recommend [semantic versioning](https://semver.org/), but in we allow all
+We recommend [semantic versioning](https://semver.org/), but we allow all
-existing Perl version formats to facilitate upgarding existing modules.
+existing Perl version formats to facilitate upgrading existing modules.

 # 3.2 Method Grammar
 The method grammar (skipping some bits to avoid defining a grammar for Perl):